 Internal Scientific Advisors

-Suma Shankar, MD, PhD is Associate Professor in the Department of Pediatrics in the School of Medicine at UC Davis.
-Dr. Shankar is a practicing clinical specialist in genomics and a board certified ophthalmologist seeing patients and conducting translational and clinical genetics research.
-Dr. Shankar is leading efforts in precision medicine at UC Davis, and works with the MMRRC-UCD to determine the pathogenicity of variants of unknown significance by modeling patient variation in the mouse.
-She advises the MMRRC on the human clinical relevance of mouse phenotypes, and on implementation of the “Fast Track Genome Editing” service.
+Suma Shankar, MD, Ph.D., is an Associate Professor in the Department of Pediatrics at UC Davis School of Medicine.
+Dr. Shankar is a practicing clinical specialist in genomics and a board-certified ophthalmologist seeing patients and conducting translational and clinical genetics research.
+Dr. Shankar is leading efforts in precision medicine at UC Davis and works with the MMRRC-UCD to determine the pathogenicity of variants of unknown significance by modeling patient variation in the mouse.
+She advises the MMRRC on the human clinical relevance of mouse phenotypes and on implementing the “Fast Track Genome Editing” service.

-Andrew Fell, PhD is a science writer and public relations expert working for the UC Davis News Service, covering the “Research News” beat on campus.
+Andrew Fell, Ph.D., is a science writer and public relations expert working for the UC Davis News Service, covering the “Research News” beat on campus.
 Andy’s background in biological and physical sciences and engineering make him particularly savvy in translating technical details and information into attractive copy for marketing and outreach.
 Andy advises the MMRRC-UCD on public relations and marketing strategies.

 William Tucker, Ph.D., MBA, is the Executive Director of Innovation Access at UC Davis and an expert on patent law and intellectual property.
 Dr. Tucker advises the MMRRC-UCD and the MMRRC National Consortium on intellectual property, technology transfer, and commercial and for-profit distribution of mouse lines.